raisa-d/the-100-rpg/README.md

 As of 10/20/2023, the game is in the early stages of development.
 Key functionalities such as NPCs and the effects of Tek and other items are being implemented.
 In-game items and storyline flowchart are also in early stages of development.
 Sections marked with "###" indicate areas that are still under construction.

+NOTE: main.py is always published with extensive notes regarding what has changed since the last github update, bugs, next steps, and ideas to build on.
+Please look at those notes if you want to see more of an in-depth play-by-play of game progress!

 ## Installation

 To get started, follow these steps: